cbesmhsyn96/JavaCore/EvenOddSumOddsPowFactHarmonicArmstrong/ProjectInfo.md

 * 📁 even-number-finder      done
 * 📁 sum-of-odd-numbers      done
-* 📁 power-calculator
+* 📁 power-calculator        done
+* 📁 multiplesofnumber       done
 * 📁 factorial-calc          done
-* 📁 harmonic-series
+* 📁 harmonic-series         done
-* 📁 armstrong-number-check
+* 📁 armstrong-number-check  done

 All of these are in this project